 Yes.

-I do not agree with those comments, said Stenny Hoyer, Congressman from uh Maryland.
+I do not agree with those comments, said Stenny Hoyer, congressman from Maryland.

 Party chairman's job is to organize the party to support policy makers.

-Time will tell whether Dean has undercut his standing, said Harold Ickees, a longtime Clinton advisor, who supported Dean's bid for DNC chairman.
+Time will tell whether Dean has undercut his standing, said Harold Ickes, a longtime Clinton advisor who supported Dean's bid for DNC chairman.

 There are people who are unhappy about it and think his comments are less than helpful.

-I want you to pretend that George Bush was saying this on the stump.
+I want you to pretend that George Bush was saying this on the stomp, that George Bush was saying the exact things that Dean's saying only about Democrats.

-It would be the constant lead editorial of the Washington Post and the and the uh New York Times about how the public discourse is being coarsened and brought to a new low, and the politics of personal destruction is on the march and all of this.
+It would be the constant lead editorial of the Washington Post and the New York Times about how the public discourse is being coarsened and brought to a new low, and the politics of personal destruction is on the march and all of this.

 But yet, when Dean says this, the left-wing media gets in gear and they start analyzing it.